 Utilizing a simulation learning management system in your program can help you increase teaching efficiency by making it easier to manage, record, and assess simulation activities.
 This can facilitate the detection and correction of any learning issues early, creating an efficient approach to managing simulation learning.

-According to the Association for Career and Technical Education (ACTE), utilizing available ARP funding to invest in new technologies like learning management systems can meet both short-and long-term needs to enhance instruction, streamline administrative tasks, or support students.14 Other suggested technologies include video for facilitating skills demonstrations from a distance and virtual reality simulations to help students practice before performing skills in a real work environment.15
+Other suggested technologies include video for facilitating skills demonstrations from a distance and virtual reality simulations to help students practice before performing skills in a real work environment.14

 Reinforcing social and emotional learning (SEL) competencies in a real-world environment